maxbit/docs/user/admin.rst

 	.. sourcecode:: yaml

 		projects:
-		 - name: pet-clinic
+		 - name: tutorials
 		   check:
-		     - pet-clinic-maven-package
+		     - tutorials-maven-package
-		     - pet-clinic-fortify-scan
+		     - tutorials-fortify-scan
 		   gate:
-		     - pet-clinic-maven-package
+		     - tutorials-maven-package
-		     - pet-clinic-<new_job_name>
+		     - tutorials-<new_job_name>
 		   release:
-		     - pet-clinic-publish-to-stackato
+		     - tutorials-publish-to-stackato

 4. add the project section to **runtime_project/files/jenkins_job_builder/config/projects.yaml**

 	* this will define the jobs to be created in jenkins, job names will be mapped to buiders by zuul.
-The name must match the job-template layout file (line 2 in the jenkins_job_builder folder).
+The "name" must match the job-template layout file (line 2 in the jenkins_job_builder file), and the "git_project" must match with the name of your project in gerrit.

 	.. sourcecode:: yaml

 		projects:
-		   name: pet-clinic
+		   name: tutorials
+		   git_project: tutorials
 		   branch: master
 		   jobs:
 		    - '{name}-maven-package'